algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

 There will be a total of 3 to 5 questions about what the customer likes about wine tastes, cheese texture etc. The user have the prossibilty to skip those questions if he want to directly access the web app.
 The answer will be saved in the local data.
 Also there will be a next and previous button and a skip button if you don't want to respond to the questions.
 #### 4.2.2 Dynamic Interface
 The web app will give the user an __unique interface__ based on the local data of the user.
 Each web app interface will be different if the answers are not the same.
-In the __HomePage__ the preferences will be based on the previous questions the user answered
+In the __HomePage__ the preferences will be based on the previous questions the user answered.

 ### 4.3 Scan
 You will be able to scan the barcode of the product.
 The web app will shows the description and recommend other merchandise that is good with the scanned product.
 To make it work, we will use a pluging called __BarCode Scanner__ that we can add on Bubble.